Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-an-item.md

 setups and move things like ranks to be done from in-game shops, so let's see how you can do that with EcoShop.

-Of course, you can't sell an
+Of course, you can't sell a command, so they're buy-only.

 ```yaml
 id: iron_rank